techbrett/OfficeDocs-SkypeForBusiness/Teams/vdi-2.md

 As such, these activities require encoding that leverages the user's device resources (for example CPU, GPU, RAM, network, and so on).
 From a network perspective, sharing is done directly between the user's device and the other peer or conference server.

 When doing a full monitor screenshare, the Teams call monitor is captured and visible to the other participants (although the video elements inside aren't visible and instead are seen as blank squares).
-When doing app sharing, only the application being shared is visible to the other participants and the call monitor is not captured.
+When doing app sharing, only the application being shared is visible to the other participants and the call monitor isn't captured.

 ##### Citrix App Protection and Microsoft Teams compatibility